amphp/dns/docs/index.md

 ### Address Resolution

 `Amp\Dns\resolve` provides hostname to IP address resolution.
 It returns an array of IPv4 and IPv6 addresses by default.
-The type of IP addresses returned can be restricted by passing a second argument with the respective time.
+The type of IP addresses returned can be restricted by passing a second argument with the respective type.

 ```php
 // Example without type restriction.
 Will return IPv4 and / or IPv6 addresses.